Updated: December 28th, 2020

 How do I Know if Products Contain Designated Substances?

 Your WHMIS SDS is the best resource to determine if a chemical contains designated substances.
-Section 3 of the SDS under WHMIS 2015 or Section 2 or 3 of the SDS under WHMIS 1988 list all chemical ingredients by name, Chemical Abstract Service (CAS) number and percentage composition.
-You must compare the ingredient CAS #s to those in Table 1 of O. Reg.
-490/09.
+Section 3 of the SDS lists all hazardous chemical ingredients by name, Chemical Abstract Service (CAS) number and percentage composition.
+You must compare the ingredient CAS # to those in Table 1 of the regulation.
 For example, many commonly used adhesives and spray foams contain large percentages of the Isocyanates, listed in Table 1.
-The 8 hour time-weighted exposure limit is exceedingly low – 0.005 ppm and the ceiling exposure limit can be as low as 0.015 ppm, meaning that in a 10 ft by 10 ft by 8 ft room, a worker would be above the ceiling exposure with a tenth of a teaspoon of vapour dispersed in the room!
+The time-weighted average exposure limit is exceedingly low – 0.005 ppm and the ceiling exposure limit can be as low as 0.015 ppm, meaning that in a 10 ft by 10 ft by 8 ft room, a worker would be above the ceiling exposure with a tenth of a teaspoon of vapour dispersed in the room!
 These products must be used with great care in the workplace or in any other location with limited ventilation.

 I Handle, Use or Store Designated Substances.
 Now What?